 Main wing fabric and appliqué

 This is a fun part - selecting wing fabric!
 Wings are such a wonderful canvas for playing with colour, pattern, and texture.
-Nature has provided some amazing inspiration in the beautiful array of moth and butterfly wings - how will you interpret them?
+Nature has provided amazing inspiration in the beautiful array of moth and butterfly wings - how will you interpret them?
 Bright colours, or muted?
 Solid-coloured fabrics, or patterned?
 Remember that you can use a different fabric for the front and back of the wings as well.

 Now for some practical considerations...
 For the main wing fabric, we don’t recommend using anything heavier than a quilting cotton.
-Heavier-weight fabrics may prove problematic when it comes to turning and top-stitching the wings since there will be too many thick layers to sew through.
+Heavier-weight fabrics may prove problematic when it comes to turning and top-stitching the wings since there will be too many layers to sew through.
 Look for stable, woven fabrics (avoid anything with stretch - it will make sewing around all those curves very challenging).
 Cotton, linen, satin, lawn, viscose rayon, lightweight chambray, and silk are all suitable.

 The appliqué on the wings provides the perfect opportunity for using special little scraps of fabric that tend to pile up, but are too pretty to part with.